 – Last full month and month prior to that for the Top 15 referrals on the website

-To give the user choice over which website they want data for, I use the data validation method that I discussed in some detail in my previous post.
+To give the user choice over which website they want data for, I use data validation to create a drop-down list.
 I use the View (Profile) ID / ids information I’ve gathered using the Google Add-on in Step 1.
 It’s exactly the same set up here as in my previous post, and I put the drop-down menu of websites at the top of the dashboard.

 For the start and end dates for each report, I enter formulas into the Reports so they update automatically.
 Using today’s date as a reference I can then set up other dates based on that, using the following formulas:

-The dimensions and metrics are the specific pieces of data and numbers that I want to pull out of Google Analytics to analyse.
+The dimensions and metrics are the specific pieces of data and numbers that I want to pull out of Google Analytics to analyze.

 For this exercise, the dimensions (think row headings on left side of tables) are: